dask/distributed/docs/source/task-launch.rst

 .. code-block:: python

-   from distributed import worker_client
+   from distributed import worker_client import time

-   def process_all(data):
+   def fib(n):
+       time.sleep(1)  # tasks are assumed to be long running if n < 2:
+           return n
         with worker_client() as client:
-           elements = client.scatter(data)
-           futures = client.map(process_element, elements)
-           analysis = client.submit(aggregate, futures)
+            jobs = client.map(fib, [n-2, n-1])
-           result = analysis.result()
+            out = client.gather(jobs)
-       return result
+        return sum(out)

-    analysis = client.submit(process_all, data)  # spawns many tasks

-This approach is somewhat complex but very powerful.
-It allows you to spawn tasks that themselves act as potentially long-running clients, managing their own independent workloads.
+This allows you to spawn tasks that themselves act as potentially long-running clients, managing their own independent workloads.

 Tasks that invoke ``worker_client`` are conservatively assumed to be *long running*.
 They can take a long time blocking, waiting for other tasks to